luciventura/Milestone13-15-Countries/README.md

 # Milestone13-15-Countries

-A list of countries created in a Table View.
+A list of countries created on a Table View.
 Select a country and see the information about it.

 This is my favorite project so far.
 Not only because I made it all by myself, but because I got to work with the most challenging contents I learned on these past months: JSON, DispatchQueues and Auto Layout.
 The first challenge was to find a document in JSON format with coountries and information about them.
 Once I found it, I had to parse in my code.
 It wasn't easy.
 I got stuck for days.
 And then I saw the way, I mean, I saw a video about debugging.
 There are many force unwrapps on my code, and it is by purpose.
 They helped me seeing what was going on and I got to fix it.